-Basically ‘Shared VMs’ feature allows you to share a particular virtual machine via network.
-So, remote users can use their VMware workstation to access shared virtual machines which running on your computer.
+Also, once we enable this feature and share a VM, the VMware Workstation called as ‘VMware Workstation Server’.
 You can create multiple users and assign different access levels for shared VMs.
 According to VMware, up to 100 remote users can connect to a single shared virtual machine at a time.
 It is really a great feature when it comes to production or testing environment.
-Instead of deploying same virtual machine on different computers, we can just share it from a single host and access it from multiple remote hosts.

 The process involves two major steps: